refinajs/refina/docs/guide/apis/directives.md

 :::info

-It is usually a bad idea to write to `_.$runtimeData` directly, which is not scoped to the inner content, use `_.provide` to provide values to `_.$runtimeData` instead.
+It is usually a bad idea to write to `_.$runtimeData` directly, which is not scoped to children, use `_.provide` to provide values to `_.$runtimeData` instead.

 :::